-Building fabric.
+Building fabric

 The building structure, envelope, and floor system are major components that must be considered, even though many of their surfaces will be covered by finish materials or will not be visible to the building occupants.
 Spray-on fireproofing or acoustic materials have very large surface areas and are often exposed to the circulating air within the building.
 Contaminants can adsorb on these surfaces and subsequently be re-released.
 Chemical reactions and emissions from the products themselves can occur due to changes in the humidity.
-Deterioration of aging binders or erosion by air currents can also result in breakdown of these materials and releases of pollutants into the building air.
+Deterioration of aging adhesives and binders or erosion by air currents can also result in breakdown of these materials and releases of pollutants into the building air.

-Building finishes.
+Building finishes

 As is the case with the building fabric, finishes can be sources and sinks for pollutants.
 Care in their selection is essential, and major surface areas and masses of materials should be identified and carefully considered as potential pollutant sources.
+While some materials can act as sinks that reduce airborne concentrations, they do not necessarily reduce exposure.
+An example would be carpet fibers that serve as sinks for airborne chemicals but where children play and receive exposure through skin contact or by breathing the air close to the carpet where the concentration may be higher.

+Building equipment

-Building equipment: HVAC systems are increasingly recognized as sources of pollutants.
+HVAC systems are increasingly recognized as sources of pollutants.
 Microbial contamination of filters is a potential source of microbes and their metabolic by-products, microbial VOCs.
 Power, illumination, transport, communication, and security system components can also be significant sources.

-Occupants and their activities.
+Occupants and their activities

 The most important source, and the one over which building designers and constructors have the least control is the building occupants themselves.
 The nature of the occupancy and use of the building is an important indicator of the type of contaminants that will originate from the occupants.

-Load documentation and calculations Thermal and pollutant loads should be documented and considered part of the design process as well as the building management process.
+Load documentation and calculations

+Thermal and pollutant loads should be documented and considered part of the design process as well as the building management process.
 By creating such documentation and including it with materials submitted to the building owner as part of the design approval process, designers ensure that there is a common understanding of the use of the building and its implications for pollutant sources.